Comments by Outreach Judaism:

 Ezekiel's specific vision of the future describing God in his third temple must be distinguished from his general instruction relating to animal sacrifice in the first temple.
 Ezekiel never states that these animal sacrifices will be presented before God in the third temple (even assuming a physical third temple is the correct interpretation).
 If this was Ezekiel's intent, he would have made it clear, as he takes great pains to detail temple operation in these passages.
 Rabbi Singer's disingenuous attempt to bootstrap the language is unfortunate, but expected.

-In his dismissal of the last half of God's Word, he has totally missed God's TRUTH and gone, instead, with man-made interpretation!
+In his dismissal of the last part of God's Word, he has totally missed God's TRUTH and gone, instead, with man-made interpretation!

 By the way, Jewish anti-missionaries are famous for insisting that mere men cannot atone for the sins of others; so our question is, how do you account for the following scriptures that say otherwise?